AmanVgit/Tindog/README.md

 # Tindog
 Landing page for a fictional website "Tindog".
+Used Html, CSS, Bootstrap for the project.